Joelheile/Runningfinder/clubhub/README.md

 - [x] Add club
 - [x] Add recurring runs (on weekly basis)
 - [x] Authentication
-- [ ] Fetch registered runs and display them on club page
+- [ ] Displaying runs a user has registered for on a profile page
 - [ ] Add one time runs based on date
-- [ ] Enhance club dashboard
+- [ ] Enhance club dashboard using roles
   - [ ] Page editing
   - [ ] Membership management
   - [ ] Registration management
 - [ ] Open plattform for other sport types

-See the [open issues](https://github.com/Joelheile/ClubHub/issues) for a full list of proposed features (and known issues).
+- [ ] Implement weather API to forecast conditions for runs
+- [ ] Implement Strava API to sync runs

 <p align="right">(<a href="#readme-top">back to top</a>)</p>